mariaonoeva/stat-repo/script.md

 also load a spreadsheet with all conditions that I used for LRex?).
 There are also two files with the script – qmd and md.
-The first one is a Quarto RMarkdown script from RStudio, the second one is a pretty version for GitHub, which is easier to follow online.
+The first one is a Quarto RMarkdown script from RStudio, the second one is a pretty version for GitHub (it is easier to follow online).

 ## Loading data